-On the slide, include a figure or table number and title with the resource you are using.
-As seen in the example below:
+Above the image, include a figure or table number and title.
+Beneath the image, provide an in-text citation, as seen in the example below:

 Goblins

 - Goblins are small humanoids (D&D Beyond, n.d.). - Female goblins are sometimes called "goblettes" ("Goblin", 2020). - Goblins are ruled over by their King David Bowie, also known as Jareth (as seen in Figure 1).